josephburgess/nvumi

 5. Use <leader>y to yank the current result (or <leader>Y for all results).

-nvumi supports variables, allowing you to store values and reuse them later.
+nvumi supports variables for storing values and reusing them in subsequent expressions.
 Variable names must start with a letter or underscore, followed by letters, numbers, or underscores.

 x = 20 inches in cm